jhartzell42/rust-c-book/OUTLINE.md

                 * Must have no outstanding borrows in order to move
         * Memory safety
             * Bring in from being fair about memory safety
-    * Part II: Compile-Time Polymorphism
+    * Part II: OOP and Compile-Time Polymorphism
     * Part III: Legacy
         * C legacy
             * Header files